Someone you know is shaving their head for childhood cancer research and is asking YOU for a donation. But why should you give?

 8. Because we’re all about childhood cancer research.

 Other organizations might fund everything from support groups to places families can stay during hospital visits — and those are great things!
-But if you want your donation to go only to research, that’s what we do, and we do it well.
+But if you want your donation to go only to research, that’s what we do.
+We fund the best childhood cancer research, wherever it takes place.

 We have the best and brightest minds in childhood cancer research guide us.
 Meet our Scientific Advisory Committee >